ASPRINworld:

 Connect

 Connect is a bi-monthly publication supporting student participation in primary and secondary schools.
-It has been published since late 1979.
+It has been published since late 1979 - up to issue 200 in print, and from issue 201 on-line.

 Connect supports educational change and development through assisting students and teachers to document and share practices in which students have substantial decision-making and implementations roles, around real and important issues.
 It includes stories from initiatives around Australia (and occasionally elsewhere), and develops and reviews resources.